kubernetes/kubernetes/docs/services.md

     you use your own databases.
   - you want to point your service to a service in another [`Namespace`](namespaces.md) or on another cluster.
-  - you are migrating your workload to Kubernetes and some of your backends run outside of Kubernetes.
+  - you are migrating your workload to LMKTFY and some of your backends run outside of LMKTFY.

 In any of these scenarios you can define a service without a selector: